Tentative Schedule

 that fits best for your proposed topic and contact the respective

 organizers.
-If none of the existing mini-symposia fits for you, you may
+If none of the existing mini-symposia fits, you can submit your

-consider to organize one yourself.
-For this purpose, send your proposal (title
+for this purpose, send your proposal (title and abstract) to the

 Conference Chair.

-note that there is no financial support for the MS organizers and no budget to
+Please note that there is no financial support for the MS organizers and no

-invite speakers.
-At least one of the MS organizers should be present at the
+budget to invite speakers.
+At least one of the MS organizers should be present

-conference and chair the session.
-Ideally, the length of a mini-symposium
+at the conference and chair the session.
+Ideally, the length of a

 Abstract: